-After a dreadful event, Robert Frost’s “Birches” was my link to the real world.
-Only months later did its deeper meaning become clear.
+After a horrifying incident, Robert Frost’s “Birches” was my link to the real world.
+Only months later did I figure out what the hell he was talking about.

 By David Brittan